googleapis/cloud-trace-nodejs/CONTRIBUTING.md

 GCLOUD_TRACE_NEW_CONTEXT=1 npm run script npm-compile-all init-test-fixtures run-unit-tests
 ```

+You will need to have mysql, postgres, redis, and mongo instances listening on their corresponding canonical ports.
+When running locally, you can use `./bin/docker-trace.sh start` to start docker images that does this for you.

 ### Why `init-test-fixtures`

 The Trace Agent unit tests rely on installing traced modules fixed at distinct version ranges.
 See [`plugin-fixtures.json`](test/fixtures/plugin-fixtures.json) for the list of fixtures.